 2) Click the Safari menu, then select Preferences.

 4) Tick the box next to “Show website icons in tabs”.

 Now you can identify all your open websites with a quick glance at Safari’s tab bar.

 Favicon are especially useful if you use Safari’s pinning feature that lets you affix websites so they stay put on the left side of your tab bar where you can easily get to them at any time.

 Favicons require Safari 12 or newer.

 Older macOS editions support favicons up to OS X Yosemite.
-OS X El Capitan, macOS Sierra and macOS High Sierra do not not support favicons out of the box.
-As mentioned earlier, Safari for iOS devices has never supported favicons in tabs up until iOS 12.
+OS X El Capitan, macOS Sierra and macOS High Sierra do not support favicons out of the box while Safari for iOS has never supported favicons in tabs before iOS 12.

-To enable favicon support on an older macOS edition, be sure to download Safari 12 for macOSHigh Sierra 10.13.6 or Safari 12 for macOS Sierra 10.12.6.
+To enable favicon support on an older macOS system, you can download Safari 12 for macOS High Sierra 10.13.6 or Safari 12 for macOS Sierra 10.12.6.
 Alternatively, grab a special developer version of Safari, called Safari Technology Preview, that supports favicons and gives you an early look at upcoming web technologies in macOS and iOS.

-Lastly, specialized third-party apps may bring favicon support to older Safari versions.
+Lastly, specialized third-party apps may enable favicon support on older Safari versions.

 Need help?
 Ask iDB!